beliaev-maksim/ansys-electronic-transformer-act/README.md

 ## About
 The Electronic Transformer Extension is a customized solution for electronic transformers.
-The ACT provides an easy-to-use interface to draw the geometry and setup a solution for a transformer or inductor.
+The ACT provides an easy-to-use interface to draw the geometry and set up a solution for a transformer or inductor.
 A database of basic topologies and materials for the commonly used cores is included in the ACT which allows users to choose the required shape and size of the core.
-In addition, users can define their own winding strategy using Winding definition panel (Planar or Wound types) which enables automatic creation of all winding turns with rectangular or circular (only for wound type) cross section.
+In addition, users can define their own winding strategy using Winding definition panel (Planar or Wound types) which enables automatic creation of all winding turns with rectangular or circular (only for wound type) cross-section.
-The ACT allows users to automatically setup an Eddy Current Solution with (or without) a Frequency Sweep Definition.
+The ACT allows users to automatically set up an Eddy Current Solution with (or without) a Frequency Sweep Definition.
 The ACT considers the frequency dependent core permeability and core loss Steinmetz coefficients.
 The ACT also allows defining matrix connections (series or parallel) if required.
-This solution process creates a frequency dependent R/L model which can be imported into
-ANSYS Simplorer as a Maxwell Dynamic Eddy Current component.
+This solution process creates a frequency dependent R/L model which can be imported into ANSYS Simplorer as a Maxwell Dynamic Eddy Current component.

 More information you can find on the [help page][1]
 Software is distributed under [MIT License](LICENSE)